Andorran Revolution: The detachment of gendarmes

 The co-princes dismiss the Andorran parliament and create a commission set up by Andorrans to manage the situation until calm is restored.
 In addition, they cut the economic supply of the parliament.
 France saw in the demand for more democracy a "Catalanist coup" in Andorra.
 All criticism was perceived by France as an "anti-French" attitude.

 The commission never saw the light of day.
 The members who were to form it refused.
 Many Andorrans fled to take refuge in La Seu d'Urgell from where they appealed to the resistance.
 The gendarmes began to detain the Andorran authorities en-masse to force them to surrender, while they openly disobeyed.
-The fact that the Esquerra Republicana de Catalunya supported the revolt could explain why France saw a Catalanist coup d'etat.
+The fact that the Esquerra Republicana de Catalunya supported the revolt could explain why France saw a Catalanist coup d'état.
 But ERC simply wanted the establishment of a democracy in Andorra.
 However, thanks to ERC, the Basque press ended up leaking that a Swiss person would become the spokesman for the Andorran parliament at the League of Nations.
 Andorra defended that France was violating its rights and the latter replied that Andorra was not large enough to be considered a separate nation-state.
 Young Andorrans manage to gain international public opinion.
 The press, which saw no abnormality in demanding reforms like the one that the Andorran Youth wanted, reported serious criticism against the French state for its management of the conflict.
 Paris eventually gave in to public opinion.

 In general, the press harshly criticized the attitude of the two co-princes.
 The press described the attitude of the French state as belonging to the Salazar regime.
 Paris saw no alternative and resolved to hold new parliamentary elections by applying the universal male suffrage system.